-In response to requests from Blue Cross Blue Shield Association, clinical input on use of maintenance percutaneous tibial nerve stimulation (PTNS) for individuals with non-neurogenic urinary dysfunction including overactive bladder who have failed behavioral and pharmacologic therapy and respond to an initial course of PTNS was received from 3 physician respondents identified by specialty societies in 2018.
+Clinical input was sought to help determine whether the use of maintenance percutaneous tibial nerve stimulation (PTNS) for individuals with non-neurogenic urinary dysfunction including overactive bladder who have failed behavioral and pharmacologic therapy and respond to an initial course of PTNS would provide a clinically meaningful improvement in the net health outcome and whether the use is consistent with generally accepted medical practice.
+In response to requests, clinical input was received from 3 physician respondents identified by specialty societies.